Alan881/AACarousel/README.md

 ![](./sampleImage/customClass.png)

-Then you’re also create IBOutlet in your UIViewController Class with AACarouselDelegate function.
+Then you must also create a IBOutlet in your UIViewController Class with AACarouselDelegate.

 ![](./sampleImage/IBOutlet.png)

-The following smaple code for your reference.
+The following sample code for your reference.

 ```swift
     override func viewDidLoad() {